-One of the most abundant atmospheric aerosols emitted into the atmosphere is mineral dust, a "natural" aerosol that is produced by wind strong enough to initiate the emissions process of sandblasting.
-Mineral dust is preferentially emitted from dry and unvegetated soils in topographic depressions where deep layer of alluvium have been accumulated (Prospero et al. 2002).
-Dust is also emitted from disturbed soils by human activities with a 25% contribution to global emission, based on satellite-based estimate (Ginoux et al. 2012).
+One of the most abundant atmospheric aerosols emitted into the atmosphere is mineral dust, a 'natural' aerosol that is produced by wind strong enough to initiate the emissions process of sandblasting.
+Mineral dust is preferentially emitted from dry and unvegetated soils in topographic depressions where deep layers of alluvium have been accumulated (Prospero et al. 2002).
+Dust is also emitted from disturbed soils by human activities, with a 25% contribution to global emissions based on a satellite-based estimate (Ginoux et al. 2012).

 Dust is then transported over long distances across continents and oceans.
-Dust cycle, which consists of mineral dust emission, transport, deposition and stabilisation, have multiple interactions with many climate processes and biogeochemical cycles.
+The dust cycle, which consists of mineral dust emission, transport, deposition and stabilisation, has multiple interactions with many climate processes and biogeochemical cycles.